cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ## Create a Compute Shader

-We can perform both the preprocessing and postprocessing steps on the GPU since both the input and output are images.
+We can perform both the preprocessing and postprocessing operations on the GPU since both the input and output are images.
 We'll implement these steps in a [compute shader](https://docs.unity3d.com/Manual/class-ComputeShader.html).

 ### Create the Asset File

 Open the `Style_Transer` folder and create a new folder called `Shaders`.
 Enter the `Shaders` folder and right-click an empty space.
 Select `Shader` in the `Create` submenu and click `Compute Shader`.
 We’ll name it `StyleTransferShader`.

 ![create-compute-shader](\images\basic-in-game-style-transfer-tutorial\create-compute-shader.png)

 ### Remove the Default Code